lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 > **H**(cds) = **H**(tds),  **H**(acdsu) = **H**(atdsc)

+#### Extensions

-Fixing the over variables, one can stipulate more than one block of variable to be copied.
+__1__  Fixing the over variables, one can create several independent copies of the remaining ones, and each copy one can keep different subsets.
 The syntax is

     rs=cd:ab;tuvw=cr|cs:ab

-In this case two copies of *rscd* over *ab* are created; these copies and *rscd* are independent.
-In the second copy *tu* are kept, and form the third one *vw*.
+In this case two copies of *rscd* over *ab* are created.
+These copies and *rscd* are completely independent given *ab*.
+In the second copy *cr* are kept (and named *tu*) while in the third copy *cs* is kept (and named *vw*).

+__2__ In certain cases the symmetry of the original and the copy carry over to the next step.
+If this is the case, the consequences are stronger.
+This carry over is not considered when multiple copies are made.

+__3__ If a variable is a consequence of the set of over variables (indicated that adding this variable to the over variables does not increase the entropy), then the copy step creates an identical variable.
+Such a variable cannot contribute to a new constrain.
+Consequently such variables can be merged to the set of over variables.
+In matroid terminology, the over set must be a flat.

+__4__ [Natural coordinates](../DESCRIPTION.md) are used For the original variables *abcd*.
+This cuts out one of the six identical non-trivial parts of the the 4-variable entropy region simplifying computation.
+It also takes care of non-negativity of some Shannon inequalities.

+#### Computation

 The collected equalities together with all Shannon inequalities have consequences on the 15 entropies of the original